 The researchers also hope to fully power the chip through the terahertz signals themselves, eliminating any need for photodiodes.

 The chips are so small, easy to make, and inexpensive that they can also be embedded into larger silicon computer chips, which are especially popular targets for counterfeiting.

 “The U.S. semiconductor industry suffered $7 billion to $10 billion in losses annually because of counterfeit chips,” Wasiq Khan says.
-“Our chip can be seamlessly integrated into other electronic chips for security purposes, so it could have huge impact on industry.
+“Our chip can be seamlessly integrated into other electronic chips for security purposes, so it could have a huge impact on the industry.
 Our chips cost a few cents each, but the technology is priceless,” he quipped.